 REFERENCING SECONDARY SOURCES

-Secondary referencing occurs when you wish to quote a source that appears in something you have read, but you have not had access to the original source.
-You have to rely on the author who you are reading to give a fair reflection of the contents of the original work.
+You may wish to quote a piece of work that has been referred to in something you have read.
+This is called ‘secondary referencing’ because you have not read the original piece of work.
+In other words, you are relying on the author you are reading to give a fair reflection of the contents of the original work.
 Wherever possible, it is important to read the original work, but this may be difficult in some instances.
-If you still have to refer to a secondary reference, your references must clearly indicate that while you have read the secondary source, you have not read the original source.
+If you must refer to a secondary reference, your text should make it clear that you have not read the original.

 This is only acceptable under extreme circumstances.
 It is important to consult the original material to ensure that you understand the context of what was discussed.